elvissteinjr/DesktopPlus/README.md

 ### Release Archive

 Download and extract the latest archive from the [releases page](https://github.com/elvissteinjr/DesktopPlus/releases).
 Follow instructions in the included [readme file](assets/readme.txt).
+Make sure to also download the [Desktop+ Browser component](https://github.com/elvissteinjr/DesktopPlusBrowser/releases) if you want browser overlay support.

 ### Building from Source